wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
 v2.4.0 - 27/12/2012
-- Added support for WPML plug-in.
+- Added support for the WordPress Multilingual plug-in.
 - Fixed plain text password was staying in the DataBase for registered users (WordPress MS and WordPress + confirmation email only)
 - Fixed (better) background logo was stretched under Safari (thanks to DarioDN)
 - Fixed PHP warnings wpdb::supports_collation usage on WordPress 3.5